18F/ads-bpa/pages/contact-18f.md

 title: Contact 18F
 ---

-If you're interested in learning more about the work that we're doing at 18F, please visit [https://18f.gsa.gov](https://18f.gsa.gov) or email us at [18fc@gsa.gov](mailto:18fc@gsa.gov).
+To learn more about the work that we're doing at 18F, please visit [https://18f.gsa.gov](https://18f.gsa.gov) or email [18f@gsa.gov](mailto:18f@gsa.gov).

-If you want to purchase agile-delivery services through the Agile BPA, please use the following form:
+If you're interested in purchasing services through the Agile BPA as an agency partner, please email [inquiries@18f.gov](mailto:inquiries@18f.gov).

-<iframe src="https://docs.google.com/forms/d/1w0eSRMWwgwsi-7OYmBAVkOmQnhzXbQRU6JGXUd6Xrps/viewform?embedded=true" width="760" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>